teracow/googliser/README.md

 Perform an exact search only.
 Disregard Google suggestions and loose matches.
 Default is to perform a loose search.

 `--exclude-links [FILE]`
-Any previously downloaded URLs will be saved into this file (if specified).
+Successfully downloaded image URLs will be saved into this file (if specified).
 Specify this file again for future searches to ensure the same links are not reused.

 `--exclude-words [STRING]`
 A comma separated list (without spaces) of words that you want to exclude from the search.